itevie/Syrenity/README.md

  - Run the sql script in sql/setup.sql
  - Validate its setup correctly by doing some test query: `SELECT * FROM users;`

+### Running in GitHub Codespaces
+Open this, then copy contents of `setup.sh` and run it in terminal.